One day Prague travel itinerary – How to make the most of your visit in 2026

 If you have the time (or fancy a little diversion) the Museum of Decorative Arts has always interesting exhibitions on.
 Last time I’ve visited exhibition of 19 century advertisement leaflets which showed the way marketing worked at the end of 19 and beginning of 20 century.

-Walk around the Old Town Square
+Afternoon – Walk around the Old Town Square

 Returning back to our Prague walk, you’ll now find yourself at the Old Town Square with it’s moving clock, stalls selling souvenirs and many restaurants.
 If you time your arrival just before the whole hour, you can watch the clock striking and the moving statues of saints going around inside the clock windows.

-The Old Town Square in Prague is one of the most beautiful squares in Europe.
+I think, that the Old Town Square in Prague is one of the most beautiful squares in Europe.
 It is the oldest and most significant square in historic Prague and has been a bustling marketplace at the intersection of European trade routes since ancient times.

-Nearby stood the customs house (Ungelt), where goods imported by foreign merchants were taxed.
 In 1338, King John of Luxembourg granted the Old Town permission to build its own town hall.
 The inspiration for the town hall was the Gothic house of the wealthy merchant Wolflin from Kamene and tall tower was added in 1364.
 The famous Old Town Astronomical Clock with moving figures of the apostles was made in 1410 by master Nicholas of Kadan.

 Originally, the square was called Great Square, in the 13th century, the name was changed to Old Market.
 In the 14th century, the square was referred to as the Old Town Market, and the current name (Old Town Square or Staromestske Namesti) dates back to 1895.